AdobeDocs/pass.en/help/accountiq/usage-patterns.md

 The cluster bar graph in depicts the number and percentages of subscribers for each social behavior, or usage pattern.

-+++D2C services: Usage patterns distribution- Users in segment
++++D2C services: Usage patterns distribution - Users in segment

 It also compares them to a segment containing all of your accounts.